-- 4. The cardholder is the only person entitled to use the card and is accountable for all charges attributable to the card. - 5.
+- 4. The cardholder is the only person entitled to use the card and is accountable for all charges attributable to the card - 5.
 Cardholders are expected to exercise objectively reasonable judgment in deciding whether to make a purchase by considering (a) whether the potential purchase is prudent and necessary, and (b) whether the potential purchase would reflect well on the City and the cardholder, and be perceived by the general public as suitable and appropriate.
 Improper use of a City purchasing card, especially intentional and unreported but even unintentional and reported, including personal purchases as well as alcoholic beverages and entertainment, even if reimbursed, may be considered misappropriation of City funds, which may result in disciplinary action, up to and including termination. - 6.
 Other than for out-of-state purchases and purchases from fast-food restaurants (at which customers place and pay for the order before sitting down at a table), the cardholder is responsible for ensuring that the transaction is completed without sales tax being charged.
-Except for (a) purchases made outside Tennessee, (b) purchases of non-catered prepared meals, and (c) purchases related to travel, the City purchaser/cardholder is responsible for ensuring that the transaction is completed without sales tax being charged to the City.
 If a transaction has been completed on which sales tax was charged in error, then the cardholder is responsible for contacting the vendor and requesting that the amount of the sales tax be credited back to the same City purchasing card to which the sales tax was charged.
 Documentation of this effort, and of the vendor's response, shall be submitted in addition to the supporting documentation for the transaction. - 7.
 Cardholders are expected to comply with internal control procedures in order to protect the City's assets.
-This includes (a) not permitting anyone other than the cardholder to use the card; (b) making sure that each transaction is electronically processed in full and on time in the purchasing card expense reporting system utilized by the City; (c) keeping and submitting on time detailed invoices or itemized payment receipts that substantiate each and every charge attributed to the purchasing card issued to the cardholder; (d) assisting the City upon request with reconciling the City's billing cycle statements; and (e) taking reasonable precautions to secure the purchasing card against loss and/or theft. - 8.
+This includes (a) not permitting anyone other than the cardholder to use the card; (b) making sure that each transaction is electronically processed in full and on time; (c) keeping and submitting on time detailed invoices or itemized payment receipts that substantiate each and every charge attributed to the purchasing card issued to the cardholder; (d) assisting the City upon request with reconciling the City's billing cycle statements; and (e) taking reasonable precautions to secure the purchasing card against loss and/or theft. - 8.
 If electronic processing of a purchasing card transaction is not completed by the deadline and the Purchasing Office has not been previously notified of the need for a delay, then the monthly credit limit for the respective purchasing card may be reduced to \$0 until the processing is complete.
 This consequence applies to any transaction that has not been coded, explained with a comment, and approved by the individual assigned to approve purchasing card transactions for that cardholder.
 Credit limits will be restored to the previous amounts once electronic processing is complete. - 9.
 Failure to submit on time adequate and legible supporting documentation for each transaction or to otherwise comply with City rules will carry consequences, possibly including reduction or loss of card spend authority, reimbursement of the City by the employee for unauthorized and/or unsubstantiated purchases, and/or disciplinary action, up to and including termination. - 10.
-Cardholders are responsible for resolving cooperating with efforts by the City to resolve any discrepancies by contacting the vendor and/or the issuing bank. - 11.
+Cardholders are responsible for resolving any discrepancies by contacting the vendor and/or the issuing bank. - 11.
 A lost or stolen purchasing card shall, as soon as practicable upon discovery of the loss or theft, be reported to the City Purchasing Office and/or to the issuing bank. - 12.
 A cardholder must surrender his or her card upon termination of employment (i.e., retirement or voluntary or involuntary separation).